Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems: System Model and Problem Statement

-In this paper, we consider the cell discovery in mm wave systems where a UE endeavors to detect the presence of at least one accessible BS to establish a communication link.
-For this purpose, we consider the training phase where BSs and UE use known/fixed set of beamforming vectors and transmit known set of symbols.
-UE has a set of $P$ beamforming vectors $\{\vec{w}_r^{(1)},\cdots,\vec{w}_r^{(P)}\}$ and each BS has a set of $Q$ beamforming vectors $\{\vec{w}_{t_i}^{(1)},\cdots,\vec{w}_{t_i}^{(Q)}\}$.
-The received observation corresponding to a given transmit/receive beamforming vectors pair is
+In this paper, we consider the cell discovery in mm wave systems where a UE endeavors to detect the presence of the BS to establish a communication link.
+For this purpose, we consider the training phase where the BS and UE use known/fixed set of beamforming vectors and pilot symbols.
+UE has a set of $P$ beamforming vectors $\{\vec{w}_r^{(1)},\cdots,\vec{w}_r^{(P)}\}$ and the BS has a set of $Q$ beamforming vectors $\{\vec{w}_{t}^{(1)},\cdots,\vec{w}_{t}^{(Q)}\}$.
+The received observation corresponding to a given transmit/receive beamforming vectors pair is,

-where $x_{p,q}^{(i)}$ are the known transmit symbols and $\{n_{p,q}\}$ are i.i.d. complex Gaussian noise samples with variance $\sigma_n^2$.
-We assume that all the pilot symbols transmitted have equal power, $|x_{p,q}^{(i)}|^2 = \rho, \, \forall p,q,i$.
+where $x_{p,q}$ are the known pilot symbols and $\{n_{p,q}\}$ are i.i.d. complex Gaussian noise samples with variance $\sigma_n^2$.
+We assume that all the pilot symbols have unit magnitude, $|x_{p,q}|= 1,\, \forall p,q$.
 If all the combinations of transmit/receive beamforming pairs are used, then the training phase duration will be $M=PQ$.
-Using these $M$ training phase observations in \eqref{pq_meas_g}, we solve the CD problem by finding the locations of significant valued entries in the Fourier domain channel matrices $\{\vec{G}_i\}$.
-This leads to finding a suitable BS of sufficient signal strength and the corresponding AoA-AoD alignment.
-Different choices for beamforming vectors in the training phase lead to different CD techniques.
+For subsequent use, we define the received SNR of the training phase as,